 10 min · concepts · whiteboard helpful

 A token is a synthetic unit of currency you grant to members as part of their subscription.
-They spend tokens to book bookable resources — meeting rooms, podcast studios, day passes for guests.
+They spend tokens to book bookable resources: meeting rooms, podcast studios, day passes for guests.
 They top up when they run out.
-They forfeit unused tokens at the end of the cycle (or roll some over, depending on your policy).
+They forfeit whatever they have not spent at the end of the cycle.

 The four mechanics that matter